The importance of early detection

 Medical professionals should evaluate babies for hypoxic-ischemic encephalopathy (HIE) if there are labor and delivery complications or signs of fetal distress during the birthing process, as well as if newborns exhibit certain early signs of brain injury.
-Prompt assessment is critical because if detected very quickly, HIE can be treated with hypothermia therapy.
-This can prevent or minimize permanent damage, but it must be administered within hours of birth in order to be effective.
+Prompt assessment is critical because if detected very quickly, HIE can be treated with therapeutic hypothermia.
+This can prevent or minimize permanent damage, but it must be administered very shortly after birth in order to be effective (most current guidelines say within six hours, although recent research indicates that this window might be a bit longer than was previously thought).

 Babies who experienced oxygen-depriving conditions in utero, during the birthing process, or shortly after birth should always be tested for HIE.
 Sometimes, a newborn may appear healthy even if they have sustained a birth injury.
 However, in many cases, babies will exhibit some of the following signs and symptoms of HIE: